Sixth forms in England given £91m cash injection

-But Mr Gravatt said there were some unresolved questions about how further education colleges, which are not included in this cash injection, will fund the extra demand for places over the next few years.'Missed out'
+But Mr Gravatt said there were some unresolved questions about how further education colleges, which are not included in this cash injection, will fund the extra demand for places over the next few years.

 Schools Minister Lord Hill said sixth form colleges with building needs had missed out on previous capital programmes.